-The narrow sense of gravity casting specifically refers to metal mold casting.
+However, in a narrower sense, gravity casting specifically refers to metal mold casting.

-6. The process is simple.
+- The process is straightforward.

 Introduction of high pressure casting

-The characteristics of high pressure casting are:
+The features of high pressure casting include:

-3. Good surface finish, generally up to Ra6.3, even up to Ra1.6.
+- An excellent surface finish, typically up to Ra6.3 and in some cases up to Ra1.6.

-High mold cost and low mold life.
+However, high pressure casting has high mold costs and low mold life.

 Introduction of low pressure casting